 Assistant Secretary Ms. Harriet (Andi) Hubbard

-We are a member's organization.
+Members are the lifeblood of our organization.
 Your active involvement will strengthen our resolve and make our branch stronger.
 Please take a moment to learn more about our committees, then use our Standing Committee Form to join the committee that speaks directly to your heart.

 The Pennsylvania State Conference, established in 1934, shall stimulate the Branches, Prison Branches, Youth Councils, High School Chapters, College Chapters, Authorized Committees and any and all Units of the Association in its jurisdiction to greater activity in the fight for freedom; to revive dormant units in the Pennsylvania State Conference; to organize new units; to assist the Association in the conduct of the work of the NAACP by increasing support for the Association by the various Units; to coordinate the activities and secure the cooperation of Units within the Pennsylvania State Conference;